 The only way to gauge whether or not your business is delivering on the expected customer experience tenets above is to collect feedback at the customer touchpoints most relevant to each principle.

-Modern customer experience platforms make it easy to collect this feedback.
+Modern customer experience management software makes it easy to collect this feedback.
 For example, speed and flexibility can be measured with a Customer Effort Score (CES) survey, which evaluates the effort used by a customer to perform an action or get answers from your brand.

 Reliability and transparency can be easily measured with an NPS survey after a sale is made or a service is provided.
 NPS surveys help businesses grasp whether or not customers are active promoters of your brand.
 In essence, having more promoters than detractors is indicative of whether or not the products or services you provide are reliable enough to be referred to others.

-Moreover, interaction and care can be evaluated by using Customer Satisfaction Score (CSAT) surveys, which ask customers to share how satisfied they are with a particular product or service that your business provides.
+Moreover, interaction and care can be evaluated by using our customer satisfaction survey software, which asks customers to share how satisfied they are with a particular product or service that your business provides.

 After this feedback is collected, your team has the opportunity to remediate any aspects of the customer journey not aligned to customer expectations.
 Whether changes need to be made to your digital or physical presences, taking action on the feedback collected is necessary for addressing pain points customers may have.